 External examiners should have the examination materials for both first sitting and repeat papers ten 10 weeks prior to the first sitting examination.
 Internal examiners must take cognisance of all suggestions proposed by the extern examiner(s).
-To ensure traceability in this regard, internal examiners shall sign to indicate they have been made aware of the External Examiners comments and shall also detail how the External Examiners comments have been addressed in any revisions to the examination paper(s).
-Internal examiners must notify their Head of Faculty/Department and the Examinations Office of any special examination requirements or deviations from normal practice.
+To ensure traceability in this regard, internal examiners shall sign to indicate they have been made aware of the External Examiners comments and shall also detail how the External Examiners must notify their Head of Faculty/Department and the Examinations Office of any special examination requirements or deviations from normal practice.